SanaHameed2/JavaScript-Assignment-3/README.md

 Institution – Saylani SMIT

 This README provides a complete guide to the JavaScript Assignment 3 on variables and data display.

-Let me know if you'd like a plain .txt or downloadable .md version